wenh06/fl_seminar/README.md

 ## Time
-Each Thursday 20:00, except public holidays
+Each Thursday 20:00, excluding public holidays

 ## Venue
 Usually in E402